 Revenues from acceptance service:

 Fees related to POS terminals and other devices enabling acceptance of electronic payment solutions: This shall include the amount of the reporting entity’s all revenues directly related to POS terminals and other devices enabling acceptance of electronic payment solutions, including the fee for the installation, termination, lease and purchase of devices, the monthly device maintenance fee, the fee for the training on its use, the maintenance package fee and all other revenues linked to the device, with the exception of SZÉP card acceptance fees.
-If the acquiring agreement permits the acceptance of both card and instant payments (“MIND” code in column “o”), break down the fees for the acquirer’s devices (codes “KARTYABEV” an “AFRBEV” in column “c”) depending on the method of payment they support (e.g. in the case of QR code-based instant payment, the fees for the QR code reader shall be reported under “AFRBEV”).
+If the acquiring agreement permits the acceptance of both card and instant payments (“AZUT_CARD” code in column “o”), break down the fees for the acquirer’s devices (codes “KARTYABEV” an “AFRBEV” in column “c”) depending on the method of payment they support (e.g. in the case of QR code-based instant payment, the fees for the QR code reader shall be reported under “AFRBEV”).
 If the fees of the devices cannot be divided clearly between the accepted methods of payment, divide those between the methods of payment based on the number of transactions executed.
 However, when the division is based on the number of transactions use code 22 instead of 12.

 Interchange fees: This shall include the interchange fee paid by the merchant to the reporting entity, and through that to the issuer of the payment card, or in the case of instant payments to the payer’s payment service provider.
 If the interchange fee collected from the merchants is lower than the amount paid by the reporting entity to the issuer of the payment card as interchange fee, the total amount paid to the issuer shall be indicated here and the difference will reduce the amount reported under Other revenues.